 About the speaker

-Agustin Almansi is Technical Account Manager at VNC Automotive.
+Agustin Almansi is Head of Pre-Sales at VNC Automotive.
 He works closely with top automotive OEMs and Tier 1s to enhance the consumer IVI experience and is involved heavily with the Car Connectivity Consortium.
 As such, he is an expert in IVI’s expanding role in vehicles.
 He knows that many OEMs are struggling to meet the demand for new features as hardware becomes more costly to develop, and fragmented devices become harder to integrate.

 7th October 2019